 TYPE 2 Writing: “Here’s an opinion about what happened” (LLM good)

 This is editorializing about an event or idea, or distillation of information.
 You didn’t create the idea, event, or research, but you have opinions on it.
 “Here’s why INSERT is good/bad.”
-ChatGPT is obviously politicized, but if you can get around this it does pretty well here.
+LLMs are obviously politicized, but route around the guardrails and they do fine here.

 Done by: pundits, researchers, senior analysts, commentators, etc